tdroy/OsbActivationHistory/README.md

 All configuration are store in 'config.properties'.
 SMTP properties are define once.
 Multiple OSB environment/domain can be configured by repeating wls setting for each domain.
 Utility connects to each domains and comiple data in one email.

+The start and end date will decide range to collect data, if empty then collection will be made for one month.